prechelt/anwesende/README.md

 The service is build using Python, Django, PostgreSQL, Gunicorn, and Traefik.
 The deployment procedure described below will obtain these pieces and configure them.
-The code organization follows the [cookiecutter-django](https://cookiecutter-django.readthedocs.io) template and the Python code is structured Django-style.
+The code organization roughly follows the [cookiecutter-django](https://cookiecutter-django.readthedocs.io) template and the Python code is structured Django-style.

 ## 4.2 Deployment overview

-(These instructions have not yet been tested a lot.
+(The LETSENCRYPT case not yet been tested.
-If you find errors, please speak up!)
+If you find errors anywhere, please speak up!)

 The deployment procedure assumes an existing infrastructure of Linux, bash, ssh, rsync, and Docker 18.09 or younger (with docker-compose 1.21 or younger).
+The deploying user must be a member of the `docker` group.

 There are six possible styles of deployment:
 - `DEPLOYMODE=CERTS`: a stand-alone configuration that brings its own Traefik web server and relies on a manually created certificate for https.
-The default.
   This configuration uses three docker containers: traefik, django, postgres.
-- `DEPLOYMODE=LETSENCRYP`: a variant of the above that relies on Let's Encrypt to generate the certificates for https.
+- `DEPLOYMODE=LETSENCRYPT`: a variant of the above that relies on Let's Encrypt to generate the certificates for https.
 - `DEPLOYMODE=GUNICORN`: a configuration without webserver that exposes the service port of the Gunicorn application server to be used by